tones/cashier/README.md

 ## Room to Grow

-There's plenty of room for improvement here, but I cut myself off before I got carried away.
-Things I would probably work on next if I wanted to spend more time:
+There's plenty of room for improvement here.
+A few obvious things I'd try to improve next:

  * The `/transaction` API spec is a little simplistic.
 I'd like to add nicer status codes and error messages.
  * The front-end code is notably sloppier than the back-end code.
 For a serious web application, I'd use something more robust than raw JQuery.